 Hello once again on another Sunday!
 Another editor is ready to be revealed for our wonderful community.
 A fantastic addition to our series, and a fantastic person.
 Here is Payton Emond, assistant poetry editor:

 Payton is a senior at Lewis University majoring in Professional Writing and minoring in Organizational Communications.
 She is also a tutor at the University Writing Center and a member of the Lewis Women’s Soccer Team.
 In the rare moments that she has time to do with as she pleases, Payton enjoys watching cooking shows, exploring new hiking trails or cities, and wandering around book shops.
 Her hope as an editor for Jet Fuel Review is to call attention to those pieces that sound alarms in the soul by balancing the commonality of human experiences and the author’s knowledge through meticulous threading of language.
 Some of her favorite authors are bell hooks, E. B. White, William Wordsworth, and Virginia Woolf.

 Welcome back to another Meet the Editor!
 Another Sunday is another editor we need to present, and we have a full meeting room.
 Today we bring you our new Social Media Editor, Lydia Kozlowski.
-Kozlowski is a new editor but is returning in spirit.
-Here is a brief bio from Kozolowski about some of the things she does on the daily:
+Here is a brief bio from Kozlowski about some of the things she does on a daily basis:

-Jordan is a junior at Lewis University studying Health and Human performance to become an Occupational Therapist and she also has a writing minor.
-She chose to get a minor in writing because from childhood on she has had a love of reading and writing.
+Jordan is a junior at Lewis University studying Health and Human performance to become an Occupational Therapist.
+She is also a Writing minor.
+She chose to pursue a minor in writing because from childhood she has had a love of reading and writing.
 Some of her favorite hobbies include hiking, reading, dancing, yoga, photography, painting, and listening to music.
 Some of her favorite movies and books include Jurassic Park, Jaws, Star Wars, Lord of the Rings, It, 1984, and The Sword of Shannara.